seanwo/how-to/tinypilot/tinypilot.md

 NOTIFYFLAG FSD SYSLOG+WALL+EXEC
 RBWARNTIME 43200
 NOCOMMWARNTIME 300
+#Configure time for all secondary systems to shutdown properly then power off the UPS load; make sure you leave enough battery percentage for this
 FINALDELAY 120
 ```
 NOTE: set ```secret``` to an actual secret you will use later on the client.